- 16.1–18.1 in

 Flutters over water, head down, and legs dangling to pick up bits of food from water surface.
 Sometimes paddles against current, picking up food as it floats past.
 Occasionally dives into water for fish.

 Mew Gull is not threatened in any part of its range.
-The North American Waterbird Conservation Plan estimated a continental population of 160,000-240,000 birds and rates the species a 9 out of 20 on the Continental Concern Score.
-Mew Gull is not on the 2014 State of the Birds Watch List.
+The North American Waterbird Conservation Plan estimated a continental population of 160,000-240,000 birds.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Mew Gull is not on the 2016 State of North America's Birds Watch List.

 - Moskoff, W., and L. R. Bevier.
 2002.
 Mew Gull (Larus canus).
 In The Birds of North America, No. 687 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.